Pcnitp/Cartoonizer/README.md

 # Cartoonizer
-To get a cartoonized version of a image using opencv
+To get a cartoonized version of a image using OpenCv

 tried in two different ways:
 1) cartoon.py